hespanha/tenscalc/README.md

 The package can either produce optimized *Matlab* code or C code.
-The former is preferable for very large problems, whereas the latter for small to mid- size problems that need to be solved in just a few milliseconds.
+The former is preferable for very large problems, whereas the latter for small to mid-size problems that need to be solved in just a few milliseconds.
 The C code can be used from inside *Matlab* using an (automatically generated) cmex interface or in standalone applications.
 No libraries are required for the standalone code.